YanboWang0204/GoodReads-Recommendation-System/README.md

 The main codes for Module 1 are stored in [INDENG243_Project.ipynb](./Module_1/Notebooks/INDENG243_Project.ipynb), you can simply follow the instructions in that notebook to run our codes sequentially by order.

-Among them, the 2.1.1 `Data pro-processing` part and `Interactive plots` are stored as separate Jupyter notebooks to avoid some problems caused by incomplete datasets and display problem of interactive plots in HTML.
+Among them, the 2.1.1 `Data pre-processing` part and `Interactive plots` are stored as separate Jupyter notebooks to avoid some problems caused by incomplete datasets and display problem of interactive plots in HTML.

 If you are interested in the whole organization of codes, you can simply start from the fist line in notebook to get a big picture of our project.